cancio/rotary/README.md

 qualify=yes
 ```

 Replace the host with the host from the SIP Domain you created in Twilio.
-And replace `defaultuser` and `remotesecret` values with the username and password from the Credentials List you created.
+And replace the username and password values with the username and password from the Credentials List you created.

 * `qualify=yes` will cause Asterisk to keep the NAT hole alive by periodically sending OPTIONS requests.
 * `defaultexpiry` and `minexpiry` keep us from sending so many pings that Twilio rate-limits us.
+I found that these have to be specified under `[general]` above all else
 * `context=from-twilio` means that incoming calls will wind up in the `from-twilio` context in `extensions.conf`, where you can route them to your rotary phone:

 After you reload Asterisk, you can run `sudo asterisk -rvvvvv` and `show sip peers` and see both your rotary phone as well as Twilio: